Quebec City Bucket List: Top Tourist Spots and Best Places to Visit in Quebec City

 Quebec is one of the thirteen provinces and territories of Canada.
-It is the largest among all ten Canadian provinces, constituting almost one-sixth of the country’s total land area.
+It is the largest among all ten Canadian provinces, constituting almost one-sixth of its total land area.

 Quebec City is truly a gateway to a myriad of extraordinary opportunities.
 In this list, we compile the best ten things you can do in one of the world’s most beautiful provinces.